maxh-dev/PoTMoP/README.md

 # PoTMoP: PTM-Processing Pipeline

+## Motivation
+Refer to [Mass Spectrometry Processing Pipeline](https://github.com/maxh-dev/MaSPP) for the motivation and background information about this pipeline.

+## Usage

-## Run in docker / enroot
+### Run with Docker / Enroot
-This pipeline is part of a bigger pipeline that can be run with enroot on an HPC.
-For information about that, refer to: <TODO insert github link>.
+This pipeline is part of a bigger pipeline that can be run with Enroot on an HPC.
+For information about that see [Mass Spectrometry Processing Pipeline](https://github.com/maxh-dev/MaSPP).

-## Run localy
+### Run localy
 Create a virtual environment and install the requirements.txt.
 I'd recommend to create a `launch.json` in vscode: